kristofsajdak/hapi-rx-sse/README.md

 [![Build Status](https://travis-ci.org/kristofsajdak/hapi-rx-sse.svg?branch=master)](https://travis-ci.org/kristofsajdak/hapi-rx-sse)

-Hapi-rx-sse is a tiny lib which can be used inside a route handler to stream out data as Server Sent Events (SSE).
+Hapi-rx-sse is a tiny lib which can be used inside a route handler to stream back data as Server Sent Events (SSE).

-Any [RxJs](https://github.com/Reactive-Extensions/RxJS) Observable can be used as the source of event data, which allows for interesting composition.
+Any [RxJs](https://github.com/Reactive-Extensions/RxJS) Observable can be used as a source of events, which allows for interesting composition.
-For example the source Observable could encapsulate a Kafka, RabbitMQ, Mongodb oplog consumer... or any other thing which is capable of emitting events.
+The source Observable could encapsulate a Kafka, RabbitMQ, Mongodb oplog consumer... or any other thing which is capable of emitting events.

-The composable nature of RxJs allows us to add mappers, filters and buffers to the source Observable, so that we can transform the data into the expected SSE payload, filter and enrich the content in an efficient way.
+The composable nature of RxJs allows adding additional operators (map, filter, bufferWithTimeOrCount...) to the source Observable, so that we can transform the data into the expected SSE payload, and filter / enrich the content in an efficient way.

 ## Installation